 - For the Result Types parameter, specify any of the following:

-- Connectivity—Return features that are connected via geometric coincidence or connectivity associations.
+- Connectivity—Return a connectivity graph of network features in a subnetwork that are connected through geometric coincidence or connectivity associations.

-- Containment and attachment associations—Return features that are associated via containment and structural attachment associations.
+- Containment and attachment associations—Return network features that are associated through containment and structural attachment associations.

 For enterprise geodatabases, the containment and attachment associations result type requires ArcGIS Enterprise 10.8.1 or later.